spiral/docs/application/entities.md

 > Separatelly from that database isolation and database aliases can be used to write more powerful extensions or even application inside application.

 ## What is [DataEntity](/components/entity.md)
 Generic purposes of any entity is to provide us access to its data using set of getters, setters and accessors.
-In addition to that spiral count that every entity model can and must be validated before any storage related operations.
+In addition to that spiral count that every entity model can be validated (optionally) before any storage related operations.
 You can read more about base DataEntity [here](/components/entity.md).